tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 A number of tasks are also included in the sample repo, including:

-- Initiate a request for off-chain data (`request-data`).
+- Initiate a request for offchain data (`request-data`).
-- Read the off-chain data that’s written to the contract (`read-data`).
+- Read the offchain data that’s written to the contract (`read-data`).
 - Other helper tasks, like setting the URL, path, etc.

 To access these, simply run `npx hardhat <task>` on the target network, along with the specified parameters, where applicable.
 Tasks make it easy to interact with the contract using the command line.

 ## Next steps

 From there, the possibilities are endless!
-This is a _very_ simple example of a single word response, but it should provide enough context to get started with requesting table state on-chain.
+This is a _very_ simple example of a single word response, but it should provide enough context to get started with requesting table state onchain.